-Alexa constantly updates which bring newer light colors, keeping up to date with this can be frustrating, but this is my own little ‘notes’ blog post on what each of the mean.
+Alexa constantly updates which bring newer light colors, keeping up to date with this can be frustrating, but this guide should be perfect for what you need to maintain your Alexa controlled Smart Home.

 The light rings can pulse, flash and circle, each one with its own meaning and status.
 Before we start, it’s worth noting Alexa is always listening to you, even when the blue light is off.